Kuingsmile/word-GPT-Plus/README.md

 You need to go to [Google AI](https://developers.generativeai.google/) to apply for qualification for Google PALM2 API.

 Google Gemini Pro API's api key is the same as Google PALM2 API's api key, and the free version is currently limited to 60 requests per minute.

+Groq's api key can be applied for at [https://console.groq.com/keys](https://console.groq.com/keys).

 ## Getting Started